Updated 02/28/2025

 In addition to these new employer obligations, SB 1162 eliminated the option for an employer to submit a federal EEO-1 report to the CRD to satisfy its state pay data reporting requirement and authorizes the CRD to obtain civil penalties against employers that fail to file their pay data reports timely.

-Senate Bill (SB) 1162 expanded pay data obligations may require you to make updates to your isolved data.
+To prepare for your annual reporting, you may need to update your isolved data.
 Insperity is here to help.
-We will walk you through the process of verifying your data, step-by-step, to ensure you have the data required to run your CA pay data report.
+We will walk you through the process of verifying your data, step-by-step, to ensure you have the information required to run your CA pay data report.

 Requirement 1: All Jobs must have an EEO Category assigned